So you’re thinking about getting… a Ragdoll Cat

 So if your home is rarely empty during the day and you are able to maintain a stable routine, then a Ragdoll cat is a great fit for you.

 Thinking of getting a Ragdoll kitten?
-Read our ultimate checklist for getting kittens.
+Read our guide to getting a kitten.

 Share On